envirodatascience/final-project-trashpandas/README.md

 ENV 617 Final Project: Trash Pandas

 By: Ayushi Khan, Jen Adachi, and Sofia John

-In this project we look at global waste and recycling data and explore 3 key variables that might correlate with it.
-We compiled data, cleaned data, visualized trends, ran statistical analyses, and created maps.
+In this project we looked at global waste and recycling data and explored 3 key variables that might correlate with it.
+We aimed to understand the relationship between these variables and waste generation / recycling rates.
+For this project, we compiled data from multiple reputible sources, cleaned/transformed the data, visualized trends, ran statistical analyses, and created maps.

 DATA SOURCES: